PrefectHQ/prefect/docs/orchestration/flow_config/storage.md

 ## GitLab

-[GitLab Storage](/api/latest/storage.md#gitlab) is a storage option for referencing flows stored in a GitHub repository as `.py` files.
+[GitLab Storage](/api/latest/storage.md#gitlab) is a storage option for referencing flows stored in a GitLab repository as `.py` files.

 ```python
 from prefect import Flow